Vulnerability of Arctic marine mammals to vessel traffic in the increasingly ice-free Arctic sea routes

 Arctic marine ecosystems are experiencing some of the most prominent physical signals of global climate change, demonstrated as unprecedented rates of seasonal ice loss occurring over broad spatial scales.
 This research establishes benchmarks in the ecology of two beluga whale (Delphinapterus leucas) populations and considers the implications of dramatic physical changes at the highest trophic levels of Arctic marine ecosystems.
 The overarching questions involve behavioral responses of beluga whales to their highly seasonal and patchy environment, based on nearly 20 years of satellite-tagging data.

-So far, we’ve quantified summer-fall spatial and temporal distribution of Chukchi Sea and Beaufort Sea beluga populations (Hauser et al. 2014).
+Our research has quantified summer-fall spatial and temporal distribution of Chukchi Sea and Beaufort Sea beluga populations (Hauser et al. 2014), as well as how habitat selection varies seasonally and among populations and males or females (Hauser et al. 2017).

 Other recent work identified regional foraging behavior as well as associations with prey such as Arctic cod (Hauser et al. 2015).
 We found that belugas can dive deeply (>900 m) in basin habitats >3000 m – that’s over 1/2 a mile!
 Some recent press here and here based on this press release.